wasmi-labs/wasmi/CONTRIBUTING.md

 ## Optimizations

-If you are working on changes that are going to optimize any part of the `wasmi` interpreter please provide proper benchmarks and make sure that the optimized code parts are properly tested.
+If you are working on changes that are going to optimize any part of the Wasmi interpreter please provide proper benchmarks and make sure that the optimized code parts are properly tested.